Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Experiments

 \subsubsection{AIA Defense Evaluation}

-We also conduct defense experiment using NDD against Attribute Inference Attack (AIA), in which we substituting the original dataset with the NDD metric.
-AIA aims to reconstruct the sensitive components, based on the hidden representation of generated by the extracted mode.
-Following \cite{DBLP:journals/corr/abs-2210-11735}, we adopt five representative defense methods as baselines: (1) Softening prediction \cite{xu-etal-2022-student} which uses temperature parameter $\tau$ on softmax to scale probability vector, (2) Prediction perturbation \cite{xu-etal-2022-student} which perturbs the original probability vector by adding Gaussian noise with variance of $\sigma$ (3) Reverse sigmoid \cite{DBLP:conf/sp/LeeEMS19} which adds random noises on the non-argmax probabilities, (4) Nasty teacher \cite{DBLP:conf/iclr/MaCHYXW21} which uses Self-Undermining Knowledge Distillation to maintaining correct predictions while maximally disturbing its in-correct predictions. and Most Least \cite{DBLP:journals/corr/abs-2210-11735} which sets the predicted probabilities of the most and least likely categories to $0.5+\epsilon$ and $0.5-\epsilon$, and $0$ for others.
-To have a fair comparison, we employ the same training setting as \cite{DBLP:journals/corr/abs-2210-11735} in which we use BERT-base \cite{DBLP:conf/naacl/DevlinCLT19} as victim and extracted models.
-The models are trained for 5 epochs.
-We adopt Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with a learning rate of $2e^{-5}$.
+For evaluating the proposed approach against Attribute Inference Attacks (AIA), we experiment with substituting the original dataset with the NDD metric.
+AIA aims to reconstruct sensitive attributes from the hidden representations generated by the model.
+Following \cite{DBLP:journals/corr/abs-2210-11735}, we employed five defense methods as baselines: (1) Softening prediction \cite{xu-etal-2022-student} which uses temperature parameter $\tau$ on softmax to scale probability vector, (2) Prediction perturbation \cite{xu-etal-2022-student} which perturbs the original probability vector by adding Gaussian noise with a variance of $\sigma$, (3) Reverse sigmoid \cite{DBLP:conf/sp/LeeEMS19} which adds random noises on the non-argmax probabilities, (4) Nasty teacher \cite{DBLP:conf/iclr/MaCHYXW21} which uses Self-Undermining Knowledge Distillation to preserve accurate predictions while intentionally perturbing incorrect predictions to their maximum extent. and (5) Most Least \cite{DBLP:journals/corr/abs-2210-11735} which sets the predicted probabilities of the most and least likely categories to $0.5+\epsilon$ and $0.5-\epsilon$, and $0$ for others.
+To have a fair comparison, we employ the same training setting as \cite{DBLP:journals/corr/abs-2210-11735} in which we use BERT-base \cite{DBLP:conf/naacl/DevlinCLT19} as the victim and extracted models.
+We train the models for 5 epochs using the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} and set the learning rate to $2e^{-5}$.